Towards Lifelong Dialogue Agents via Timeline-based Memory Management: Introduction

 \section{Introduction}

-Recently, the impressive performance of large language models (LLMs) has caused a trend of having longer conversations with them across multiple sessions~\citep{fui2023generative}.
-Such prolonged interactions require the models to memorize previous events or speaker information, tailoring the responses accordingly to keep up user interest~\citep{adiwardana2020towards}.
-While the large context windows of LLMs\footnote{Recent LLMs, such as GPT-4~\citep{achiam2023gpt4} and LLama3~\citep{meta2023llama3}, have contexts windows of 128,000 and 1,040,000 tokens, respectively.} allow them to process the entire dialogue history for response generation (RG), this often leads to biased attention toward the latest user utterance, ignoring relevant contexts from the past~\citep{liu2024lost}, as presented in Figure~\ref{fig:page_1_example} (a).
+Autonomous agents based on large language models (LLMs) have made significant progress in various domains, including response generation~\citep{chae2024web, kwon2024large, tseng2024two}, where agents ought to constantly keep track of both old and newly introduced information shared with users throughout their service lives~\citep{irfan2024lifelong} and converse accordingly.
+To facilitate such lifelong interaction, studies have proposed enhancing dialogue agents' ability to memorize and accurately recall past information (\eg, discussed topics) in long-term, multi-session conversations.

-One straightforward solution is to condense past conversations into summarized memories and retrieve them to augment response generation in later sessions~\citep{xu-etal-2022-beyond, xu2022long, lu2023memochat}, but the growing span of memories can hinder the quality of memory retrieval as dialogue sessions accumulate.
-Although this can be mitigated by updating the older memories~\citep{bae2022keep, zhong2024memorybank, kim-etal-2024-commonsense}, we observe severe information loss.
-As illustrated in Figure~\ref{fig:page_1_example} (b), an earlier memory on the timeline, which contains an important speaker persona (\ie, ``afraid of ships''), is removed during memory update (thus can not be retrieved), yielding a suboptimal response.
+A representative approach is to compress past conversations into summarized memories and retrieve them to augment response generation (RG) in later encounters~\citep{xu-etal-2022-beyond, lu2023memochat}.
+However, the growing span of memories can hinder retrieval quality as conversations accumulate.
+Although it, to some extent, can be solved by updating old memories~\citep{bae2022keep, zhong2024memorybank}, such common practice may cause severe information loss.
+As shown in Figure~\ref{fig:page_1_example} (a), an earlier memory on the timeline, an important persona (``afraid of ships''), is removed during memory update, resulting in improper RG.
+While using the large context windows of recent LLMs to process all dialogue history/memories is an option to prevent such information loss,\footnote{For instance, GPT-4o and Llama 3.1 have context windows of 128K tokens~\citep{openai2024openai, meta2024llama31}.} this often leads to biased attention toward the latest user input (Figure~\ref{fig:page_1_example} (b)), ignoring relevant contexts from the past~\citep{liu2024lost}.
+These findings highlight two main challenges towards lifelong dialogue agents - \textbf{(i)} \underline{Memory construction}: \textit{how to store large-scale past interactions effectively without removing old memories?} \textbf{(ii)} \underline{Response generation}: \textit{within the growing memory span, how to identify relevant contextual cues for generating proper responses?}